Small Language Models for Your Niche Needs in 2025

 A small language model (SLM) is an AI model designed to process and generate human language, with a compact architecture, fewer parameters, and lower computational requirements compared to large language models (LLMs).

-SLMs and LLMs differ primarily in their size, complexity, and computational requirements.
-SLMs are smaller, faster, and more cost-effective, making them suitable for specific tasks and resource-constrained environments.
-LLMs, on the other hand, are larger, more powerful, and can handle a broader range of complex tasks.
+Small language models and large language models differ primarily in their size, complexity, and computational requirements.
+Small language models are smaller, faster, and more cost-effective, making them suitable for specific tasks and resource-constrained environments.
+Large language models, on the other hand, are larger, more powerful, and can handle a broader range of complex tasks.

 What are the benefits of small language models?